PeterL1n/BackgroundMattingV2/README.md

 &nbsp;

 ## License ##
-This work is licensed under the [Creative Commons Attribution NonCommercial ShareAlike 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
+This work is licensed under the MIT License.
+If you use our work in your project, we would love you to include an acknowledgement and fill out our [survey](https://docs.google.com/forms/d/e/1FAIpQLSdR9Yhu9V1QE3pN_LvZJJyDaEpJD2cscOOqMz8N732eLDf42A/viewform?usp=sf_link).

 &nbsp;

 ## Community Projects

 A list of projects built by third-party developers in the community.
-If you have a project to share, contact us!
+If you have a project to share, fill out this [survey]([survey](https://docs.google.com/forms/d/e/1FAIpQLSdR9Yhu9V1QE3pN_LvZJJyDaEpJD2cscOOqMz8N732eLDf42A/viewform?usp=sf_link)).

 * [Web Demo by Gradio](https://gradio.app/g/BackgroundMattingV2): Matting your own images from your browser.